Formalities from A-Z

 Before moving into your new home, you should make an appointment with your landlord to inspect the apartment for any damage (scratches, stains, wear and tear).
 Any details should be documented, even if the damage appears very slight.
 Otherwise you may be charged for repairs or your deposit will not be refunded when you move out, because it is assumed that the respective damage has been caused by you.
 The list of defects and damages has to be signed by the landlord.
 You are required to keep this list until you move out.

 You are required to have health insurance for the duration of your stay in Germany.
 In general you will need either statutory or private insurance, depending on your work contract with the FHI.
-Please consult the website of our Welcome Office or www.euraxess.de for more information.
+Please consult the website of our Internationale Office or www.euraxess.de for more information.

 If you have further questions, please contact our by email or phone personal department +49 30 84133120 or +49 30 84133126.